BAK2K3/hard-drivers/README.md

 without being intrusive, and can provide the user with the additional information if they request it.
 Furthermore, in the _"Enquire"_ page, under the _"packages"_ section, the decision has been made to ensure no package is preselected, and to provide a link to the same modal as previously referenced.
 In doing so, the user must engage with this aspect of the sales process, fulfilling the business need, however is not obliged to delve into the additional information if they do not wish to do so, which would potentially fulfil the customer need of not being overwhelmed with information unnecessarily.
-Furthermore, given the base-line package will be Free, if all costs are disclosed in the package selection, the user can choose to select the free package without having to obtain further information about the packages.

 ---